mirsujat/react-modal/README.md

 By default, when the modal activates its first focusable child will receive focus.
 However, if `focusDialog` is `true`, the dialog itself will receive initial focus — and that focus will be hidden.
-(This is essentially what Bootstrap does with their modal.)

-See the example below.

 ### initialFocus

 Type: `String`

 By default, when the modal activates its first focusable child will receive focus.
 If, instead, you want to _identify a specific element that should receive initial focus_, pass a _selector string_ to this prop.
 (That selector is passed to `document.querySelector()` to find the DOM node.)

-Demo example 3 and an additional example below illustrate a good method if you want no initial visible focus.
-(Add `tabIndex='0'` to the modal's content and give it `outline: 0;`.)

 ### mounted